Lamu Island Kenya Travel Guide

 Found at almost all local restaurants and guesthouses.

-Widely available at local eateries.
+Widely is available at nearby eateries.

 Find them at street food stalls and small cafes.